max-mapper/get-dat/markdown/05-thanks.md

 # Thanks!

-That's it, you're done with the workshop!
+That's it, you're done with the core part of the workshop!
+There is an extra credit lesson available if you have the time.

 Dat is still in alpha, but we are working hard on making dat more awesome in the future.